Mateo González Manrique: Restitution of Spanish property

+The remainder of the Royal Marine infantry cadre, which had garrisoned Prospect Bluff, embarked on April 22, thereby withdrawing from Florida.
+Pintado also embarked, accompanied by ten slaves who consented to return under an amnesty.
+Pintado disembarked on April 27, the slaves disembarked on April 29.
+He submitted a report to De Soto, Manrique's successor, on April 29.

 The discord reoccurred when similar tensions resurfaced between Jackson and the Spanish, at the time of the First Seminole War.
 To facilitate a more cordial relationship with the Spanish, the recent issues of slave insurrection were portrayed as attributable to perfidious British influences during the War of 1812.
 (Note: Letter from John Quincy Adams to George W. Erving, United States Ambassador to Spain dated December 12, 1818.
 'To this letter are annexed fourteen documents, the greater part of which consist of remonstrations, addressed during the late war between the United States and Great Britain to British officers, against their continual violations of the neutrality of the Spanish territory.')